-Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
-The pair still love each other, but they have become more like best friends sharing a house, than a man and wife.
+Directed and written by Satyajit Ray, Charulata(the lonely wife)is set in the scorching heat of Victorian era Calcutta.
+Bhupati(Sailen Mukherjee)is a newspaper journalist, his long work hours and dedication to his job means that he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
+The pair still love each other very much, but they have become more like best friends sharing a house, rather than a loving man and wife.

 Charu is lonely, she wants more in her life than organising her household, and reading the books and magazines in her home library.

-As the two spend time discussing literature and writing, they become close and enjoy spending time together.
+As the two spend time discussing literature and writing, they become very close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.

-This is a film which is a slow build, it really takes its time with developing the characters and their situations.
+This is a film which is a slow build, it really takes its time developing the characters and their situations.
 This is the type of storytelling I like best.
 We end up feeling like we are there with the characters sharing their lives.
 If you like films focusing on the characters, and films which let the actors carry the film, then this will be one for you.

-Madhabi is superb in the scenes where we see Charu is falling for Amal but he is blind to her behaviour towards him.
+Madhabi is superb in the scenes where we see that Charu is falling for Amal, but that he is blind to her growing feelings for him.
 We see her visibly brighten when he enters a room, or when they read and write in the garden.

 My favourite scenes are the following.
 Amal pushing Charu on the garden swing.
 Bhupati crying in the carriage when he realises what has happened and that he is partly to blame.
 Amal writing the letter to Charu.
 Amal trying to explain his story to Bhupati.
 Charu and Bhupati on the beach.
 Amal’s reaction to reading Charu’s story.
 Charu reading Amal’s letter to her and the storm rushing through the house signalling the arrival of Amal(and symbolising the chaos his stay will cause in this house.)